Greece

 Our relationship with Greece

-There is a community of around 4,500 people of Greek descent in New Zealand.
-Greece was a popular tourist destination for New Zealanders.
+There are around 5,000 people of Greek descent in New Zealand.

 New Zealand and Greece cooperate in many multilateral fora, particularly the United Nations.
 New Zealand also values its relationship with Greece as a member state of the European Union.